-Annemarie Philipps (originally from Bremen in Germany) took over the baton as Musical Director of the Choir and Orchestra of Collegium Musicum since January 1992.
-She has been a member of Collegium Musicum since 1978, first as a singer and a violin and viola player, and now as Director.
-She speaks fluent Spanish & English as well as her native German which is such a help in rehearsals!
+Annemarie Philipps (originally from Bremen in Germany) took over the baton as Musical Director in 1992.
+She was a member of Collegium Musicum since 1978, first as a singer and a violin and viola player, and than as the Musical Director.
+Sadly Annemarie passed away in September 2021.

-Delyth Bressington, as well as being the President of Collegium Musicum, plays viola in the orchestra and she is the rehearsal pianist & accompanist.
+With the blessing of Annemarie, Delyth Bressington took over as Musical Director as well as being the President of Collegium Musicum.
+She joined Collegium Musicum in 2004 and played viola in the orchestra and she was also the rehearsal pianist & accompanist.
 She also specialises in arranging music to suit the needs of the group.
 Delyth is from Wales, is a Music Graduate of the University of Wales and spent many years teaching Music in secondary schools before moving to the Costa del Sol in 2003.
-She joined Collegium Musicum in 2004.

 Francisco Tomás Pujol: 1991